Rawan-Eltobgy/goGreen/README.md

 ## App Flow

--When the user opens the app, the data gets fetched directly from goGreen service.
+- When the user opens the app, the data gets fetched directly from goGreen service.
--User can navigate through all the data and paginate through it till he reaches the end.
+- User can navigate through all the data and paginate through it till he reaches the end.
--If no data fetched users gets returned a message on the screen.
+- If no data fetched users gets returned a message on the screen.
--User can click on any of the vehicles to view more details about it.
+- User can click on any of the vehicles to view more details about it.
--User can navigate to the website to get more data about the selected vehicle.
+- User can navigate to the website to get more data about the selected vehicle.
--User can go go back from detailsScreen to mainScreen.
+- User can go go back from detailsScreen to mainScreen.
--User can search for vehicles by typing any part of the "model" or "brand" and the data gets fetched from the backend accordingly.
+- User can search for vehicles by typing any part of the "model" or "brand" and the data gets fetched from the backend accordingly.